fenago/ml-scikit-keras-tensorflow/labs/lab_4.md

 introductory tutorials available as Jupyter notebooks in the [online supplemental material](https://github.com/ageron/handson-ml2).
-For those who are truly allergic to mathematics, you should still go through this chapter and simply skip the equations; hopefully, the text will be sufficient to help you understand most of the concepts.
+For those who are truly allergic to mathematics, you should still go through this lab and simply skip the equations; hopefully, the text will be sufficient to help you understand most of the concepts.